 As a girl Mia fell in love with a book.
 Now as a young woman she falls in love with a brilliant writer as she makes her way back in time.
 But what if Nathaniel Hawthorne never wrote The Scarlet Letter?
 And what if Mia Jacob never found it on the day she planned to die?

-This is the story of one woman’s dream.
+From “the reigning queen of magical realism” (Kristin Hannah, New York Times bestselling author), this is the story of one woman’s dream.
 For a little while it came true.

 About the Author